UK

 A death can change eligibility, award amounts, and who should claim.

 If you care for children, check whether you need to start, transfer, or update claims.
-The key government areas are: Child Benefit and (if you’re on them) tax credits / UC child elements.
+Key areas: Child Benefit and, if relevant, tax credits or UC child elements.

 Practical move